It feels like the end of the world. So we should get married now.

 After the Nile engagement earlier this month, everyone hurried home to their Cairo apartments ahead of curfew to video chat on Zoom with those who could not attend.
 The couple hopes to be married in a few months.
 Somehow.

 “We didn’t care a lot about the ceremony.
-It was about us, me and him and our need to be together,” she said.
+It was about us, me and him and our need to be together,” Taweel said.

-Many governments have recognized the risk of the virus spreading during weddings and moved quickly to close down weddings halls and ban gatherings.
-In a tragic case in Morocco, just days before a lockdown was declared, a wedding in the country’s tiny Jewish community and its celebration of the Purim festival resulted in dozens of infections and 12 deaths from the coronavirus.
+Many governments have recognized the risk of the virus spreading during weddings and moved quickly to close down wedding halls and ban gatherings.
+In a tragic case in Morocco, just days before a lockdown was declared, a wedding in the country’s tiny Jewish community and its celebration of the Purim festival resulted in dozens of infections and 12 deaths from the novel coronavirus.

 In Dubai, the glitzy Persian Gulf emirate known for its high-end lifestyle that even promotes wedding tourism, the industry has been devastated.
-A multitude of weddings have been postponed and there is little idea of when they can resume.
+A multitude of weddings have been postponed, and there is little idea of when they can resume.

 “Honestly for us, in the events business, we will be the last ones coming back,” lamented wedding planner Stefanie Heller, who had to refund five couples this month who either canceled or postponed their weddings.

 Authorities in the United Arab Emirates suspended weddings and divorces to keep people out of government offices, but then, in apparent recognition of a need, they instituted online Muslim marriages.
-A wedding license can be obtained from the Ministry of Justice website and then a date will be set for a video conference with an imam reciting the Koran.
+A wedding license can be obtained from the Ministry of Justice website, and then a date will be set for a video conference with an imam reciting the Koran.
 On Sunday, the government announced that a couple from Abu Dhabi, the capital, had become the first to use the service and be married via Zoom.

 A similar service is expected to be organized for divorces.
 Morocco has followed suit with its own online wedding license application.